Your TV can make an excellent display.

 If you have an old (as in pre-digital) television, the answer is that you probably can’t, and if you can, you probably shouldn’t.
-The results will be … well, I’ll just say less than ideal.
-Older TVs just weren’t made for the kind of display that our computers expect.
+The results will be less than ideal.
+They just didn’t make those old TVs for the kind of display our computers expect.

 However, if your TV is relatively new — almost any “flat” TV will do — and your computer is also relatively current, you’ll probably be able to do exactly what you have in mind, just like the shows you’re watching on TV.